d8corp/type-filter/README.md

 typeFilter('2', onlyNumber) // returns undefined
 ```
 ## handlerListType
-`handler` and `typeHandler` run only one handle but `handlerList` runs each handler inside it and
+*`handler` and `typeHandler` run only one handle but `handlerList` runs each handler inside it and
-each handler gets value equals result of previous handler.
+each handler gets value equals result of previous handler. to have result of the first handler in `handlerList`
-to have result of the first handler in `handlerList` which returns needed result you may use `handlerListType`
+which returns needed result you may use `handlerListType`.*

-if the third argument equals `true` of `function` then each handler gets original value.
+if the third argument equals `true` or `function` then each handler gets original value.

 if the third argument equals `true` the typeFilter returns a result of the first handler
 which returns some equals `true` (`1`, `true`, `{}`, `[]`, ...).
 ```javascript